newville/wxmplot/README.txt

    1. display x, y coordinates (left-click)
    2. zoom in on a particular region of the plot (left-drag)
    3. customize titles, labels, legend, color, linestyle, marker, and whether a grid is shown.
-A separate window is used to set these attributes.
+A separate frame is used to set these attributes.
    4. save high-qualiy plot images (as PNGs), copy to system clipboard, or print.